ellysh/video-game-bots/ClickerBots/example.md

 Also `LogWrite` function is called here to trace each conclusion of the `IsTargetExist` function.
 It can help you to check a correctness of the specified coordinates and a color value.

 We can use new `IsTargetExist` function both in `SelectTarget` and `Attack` functions.
 It checks a success of the monster select in the `SelectTarget` that helps to avoid first assumption of the blind bot.
 Also it is possible to check if a monster has been killed with the same `IsTargetExist` function to avoid the second assumption.
 If the function has returned `False` value it means that there are no pixels with the color equal to full HP bar in the Target Window.
-In other words, the HP bar of a target is empty and monster has died.
+In other words, the HP bar of a target is empty and the monster has died.

 This is a resulting script with [`AnalysisBot.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/Lineage2Example/AnalysisBot.au3) name:
 ```AutoIt